One of the most important things about web design and web applications is cross-browser compatibility.

 How to achieve cross-platform CSS

 For this to be a successful project, the application needs to work in three browsers.

 The first option in solving this is to use multiple stylesheets.
 Checking for this could be achieved from the backend of the application.
 For this example, some PHP has been used to check the user agent string:

 <?php if(str_pos($_SERVER["HTTP_USER_AGENT"], "Firefox") > 0) print ('<link rel="stylesheet" type="text/css" href="firefox.css">'); if(str_pos($_SERVER["HTTP_USER_AGENT"], "Chrome") > 0) print ('<link rel="stylesheet" type="text/css" href="chrome.css">'); if(str_pos($_SERVER["HTTP_USER_AGENT"], "MSIE 8.0") > 0) print ('<link rel="stylesheet" type="text/css" href="ie.css">'); ?>

 Whilst this works, it does not work incredibly well.
-This is because browsers do change (albeit very irregularly) their user agent strings.
+This is because browsers do change (albeit very infrequently) their user agent strings.
 Further to that, there are plans to change the way user agents are sent to servers as a result of concerns raised about computer security and privacy.